-The Department of Geology of Kumaun University aims at studies for understanding and development of natural environment and pursuing research, relevant to the needs of people, particularly of the mountains and oceans also.
-The department endeavours to make its students intelligently aware of the various problems of Geology, to develop in them observational and interpretational abilities and inculcate a feeling for the maintenance and improvement of our environment.
-Since its inception, it has maintained its tradition of being active in all the fronts of research in geological sciences.
-Opened as a one-man undergraduate department in 1975, it became an active centre of teaching and research.
-From 1977 onwards, it becomes active nearly in all the fields of geology namely tectonics, petrology, sedimentology, structural geology, geochemistry, oceanography, micropaleontology, environment and cavernous studies.
-In recognition of the excellent teaching and research, the Geology Department was approved by the University Grants Commission, New Delhi for its Special Assistance Programmes (COSIST, DRS, SAP, CAS).
-The department received magnanimous grant under COSIST Phase- I (1984), Special Assistance Programme (SAP) Phase- I (1989), COSIST Phase- II (1991) and SAP Phase- II (1997), SAP Phase- III (2003), ISD (UGC) (2007), CAS-Phase-I (2011-2016) and CAS-Phase II heralding the overall development of the department.
+The Department of Geology, Kumaun University focus on the understanding and development of natural environment and obtaining research goals that intends to be fruitful to the society particularly inhabiting in the Himalaya.
+The department endeavours to make its students intelligently aware of the various problems of Geology, further encouraging them to develop observational and interpretational abilities so that the future geologists of the department inculcates a feeling towards “Make in India” leading to a healthy environment.
+Since its inception, Department of Geology has perpetuated the tradition of being pro-active in the field of geological science research.
+Reckoned as a sole undergraduate department in 1975 of its kind, in the following years it became an active centre of teaching and research in 1977 in the field of geochemistry, petrology, tectonics, sedimentology, structural geology and environmental geology.
+In recognition of its outstanding teaching and research, the Geology Department was approved by the University Grants Commission, New Delhi for its Special Assistance Programmes (COSIST, DRS, SAP, CAS).
+Therefore the department received magnanimous grants under COSIST Phase- I (1984), Special Assistance Programme (SAP) Phase- I (1989), COSIST-Phase- II (1991) and SAP-Phase- II (1997), SAP-Phase- III (2003), ISD (UGC) (2007) and CAS-Phase-I (2011-2016) and CAS-Phase-II (2018-2023) heralding the overall development of the department.

 Name : Dr. G. K. Sharma